ceobilal/Basic-python-/README.md

 <p> A Programming Language is a Special Language that we Use to tell the Computer What to do. </p>

 <h1>What is Python </h1>
 <p>Python is a popular and easy programming language.
 It was created by Guido van Rossum, and released in 1991.
-Python is case sensitive Programming language.</p>
+Python is case sensitive Programming language.
+In Python, indentation is very important</p>
 <pre>
 <h2>It is used for:</h2>
 1. web development (server-side),